naritai/star-wars/README.md

 * Add Helmet
 * Configure github actions
 * Throw redux to trash busket.
 Use react-query (or other) + cache page requests
+* Optimize things when needed.
+Premature optimisation is evil.

 #### P. S.
 * I choose Redux to try redux toolkit (haven't used redux quite a lot).
 No big diff detected 🙂